Work together, no matter where the team’s location is.

 A setback in communication is common in a remote working environment.
 Without good communication skills connecting with teams can prove problematic.

-The online nature of current biz comm allows for instant connectivity; however, online communication skills are just as important.
+The online nature of current biz communication allows instant connectivity; however, online communication skills are essential.
 Conversations must be quick and precise so that teams do not get confused.

 5. Offer Support